imitelis/Birth_Query_Network/README.md

   *  Here are some credentials, for our admin user: `{ "username": "administrator", "password:" "verystrongpassword" }`
   *  And those for the average joe: `{ "username": "goodcitizen", "password": "veryoriginalpassword" }`
   *  After logging, retrieve the access token and begin exploring the endpoints, from now the tokens need to go in the headers authorization
-  *  This means that it is not longer possible to manipulate queries or users from the API docs, unfortunately (but this is actually more secure!)
+  *  This means that it is not longer possible to manipulate queries or users from the API docs, unfortunately for juniors (but this is actually more secure!)
   *  However, you can still use some tools such as Postman or Insomnia for parsing the authentication bearer and playing around
   *  Create new query, comment on query, update query, and get your data from the birthquery!